Krishna/krishna.github.io/posts/design-matters-font-size.md

   - development
 comments: {}
 excerpt: 'Ways to lose a potential customer, number 1203...'
+date: '2024-11-04T00:00:00.000Z'
 ---
 I've been evaluating competitors to a mobile app I have been a paid user of for many years.

 The app I want to replace has turned into a slow, janky and unresponsive mess of an app.
 It has a number of competitors, some of which are strong contenders to de-throne the app I am using.

 One of the competitors is a positive delight to use in comparison.
 It launches quickly, mostly adheres to the iOS platform guidelines and has much to commend it.

 **But... the size of the font used in much of the app is just a little bit too small.
 Enough to introduce friction and discomfort in using the app.**